 Where are the long-distance bus terminals?

-The biggest long-distance bus terminal in Buenos Aires is near the trainstation Retiro.
+The biggest long-distance bus terminal in Buenos Aires is near the train station Retiro.
 It is a coming and going of buses there.
-A busy location but well organised.
+A busy location but well organized.
 You will find large signs in the hall with your bus and destination and associated platform mentioned.
-Afterwards, step outside and step towards the platform.
+Afterward, step outside and step towards the platform.

 Author